Documentation Index

 Configuring TLS for Secure Access

-To expose Windmill securely via HTTPS, we’ll employ NGINX Gateway Fabric, cert-manager, and Let’s Encrypt using the Kubernetes Gateway API.
+To expose Windmill securely via HTTPS, we’ll employ Nginx Gateway Fabric, cert-manager, and Let’s Encrypt using the Kubernetes Gateway API.

 Installing NGINX Gateway Fabric & cert-manager